CentroEPiaggio/NaturalIntelligence/NI_simulations/README.md

 - *goat_gazebo* →
 ROS package with folders and files useful to spawn the goat_robot in a Gazebo world

-- *goat_plugin*
-	- *sea_plugin* → ROS package to integrate a Serial Elastic Actuator for each joint
-	- *plugin_manager* → ROS package to easly manage joint control

 ##### second_goat

 Simulator of a quadrupedal robot modeled with a floating base and 8 qbmove advanced joints/links